BrainStormYourWayIn/sierra/README.md

 ![sierra logo](https://github.com/BrainStormYourWayIn/sierra/blob/main/logo.jpg)

-Sierra is a Python3 library for building and integrating web applications with HTML and CSS using simple enough syntax.
-You can develop your web applications purely with Python, taking advantage of its functionalities and integrating them to the fullest.
+Sierra is a Python3 templating library for web frameworks

 ### Sierra makes integration with Flask much easier and faster!
 See the examples below